Communication MA Guidelines

 - Additional committee members: Any additional committee members may be full or associate of the affiliate graduate faculty, a full or associate member of the cooperating faculty, or any full or associate member of the graduate faculty at the University of Hawaiʻi at Mānoa.

-You can petition to Graduate Education to have a person serve on your committee who has special expertise in your topic area but does not otherwise qualify in terms of the categories above.
+You can petition to Graduate Division to have a person serve on your committee who has special expertise in your topic area but does not otherwise qualify in terms of the categories above.
 The committee members and the topic of activity must be approved by the Graduate Division.

 The committee chair is responsible for supervising the completion of your program and should be chosen based on: